In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

-The LAC has filed amicus briefs addressing if and when an adjustment of status can constitute an “admission” under the Immigration and Nationality Act (INA).
+The Council has filed amicus briefs addressing if and when an adjustment of status can constitute an “admission” under the Immigration and Nationality Act (INA).
 The INA defines the terms “admitted” and “admission” as the lawful entry of a noncitizen following inspection and authorization by an immigration officer.
 However, the Board has held that adjustment of status from within the United States also constitutes an “admission.”
-The issue has arisen in cases involving the attempted removal of noncitizens for the commission of certain crimes within five years after “the date of admission” (INA & 237(a)(2)(A)(i)), and in cases involving waivers of admissibility under INA & 212(h), which in some circumstances are unavailable to noncitizens who have previously been “admitted to the United States as an alien lawfully admitted for permanent residence.”
+The issue has arisen in cases involving the attempted removal of noncitizens for the commission of certain crimes within five years after “the date of admission” (INA & 237(a)(2)(A)(i)), and in cases involving waivers of inadmissibility under INA & 212(h), which in some circumstances are unavailable to noncitizens who have previously been “admitted to the United States as an alien lawfully admitted for permanent residence.”

 Board of Immigration Appeals

 Matter of Alyazji, (BIA amicus brief submitted Jan.
 21, 2010).
 In a precedent decision, Matter of Alyazji, 25 I&N Dec.
 397 (BIA 2011), the Board partially overruled Matter of Shanu, 23 I&N Dec.
 754 (BIA 2005), which had held that the phrase “date of admission” in INA § 237(a)(2)(A)(i) applied to any admission that the noncitizen might have made, including his or her adjustment of status.
-Matter of Alyazji held instead that, consistent with the LAC’s position, the “date of admission” only applies to the date of the specific admission by virtue of which an individual was present in the U.S. at the time the crime was committed.
+Matter of Alyazji held instead that, consistent with the Council’s position, the “date of admission” only applies to the date of the specific admission by virtue of which an individual was present in the U.S. at the time the crime was committed.

-Second, Third, Fourth, Sixth and Seventh Circuits
+Second, Third, Fourth, Sixth, Seventh, Eighth, and Tenth Circuits

 Hanif v.
 Attorney General, No. 11-2643 (3d Cir. amicus brief submitted Sept.
 19, 2011).
-The LAC participated in oral argument on April 11.
+The Council participated in oral argument on April 11.
 2012.
-The court issued a precedent decision on April 11, 2011, adopting the interpretation urged by the LAC.
+The court issued a precedent decision on April 11, 2011, adopting the interpretation urged by the Council.
 Read our statement.

 Papazoglou v.
 Holder, No. 12-2372 (7th Cir.
 Amicus brief submitted Aug.
 15, 2012).
-The National Immigrant Justice Center joined the LAC on this amicus brief.
+The National Immigrant Justice Center joined the Council on this amicus brief.
 The court followed the lead of all other circuits, reversing the agency and limiting the bar to those admitted as an LPR at a port of entry.
 Read our statement.